-Amos 4 was built for Spacecom, a satellite communications service provider operating internationally from Israel.
-Amos-4satellite was launched today (August 31, 2013) on 23:05 on a Zenit 3SLB rocket from Baikonur, Kazakhstan.
-According to IAI the satellite was successfully separated from the launcher and is transitioning to a geostationary orbit at an altitude of 36,000 kilometers, where it will park at 67.255° East position for in-orbit testing and preparation for deployment in its final position.
-More information available to members.
+Amos 4 was built for More information available to members., a communications service provider operating internationally from Israel. was launched today (August 31, 2013) on 23:05 on a Zenit 3SLB rocket from Baikonur, Kazakhstan.
+According to the was successfully separated from the launcher and is transitioning to a geostationary orbit at an altitude of 36,000 kilometers, where it will park at 67.255° East position for in-orbit testing and preparation for deployment in its final position.

 IAI currently has several satellite programs underway, for communications and surveillance satellites.
 IAI is working on the next generation satellite for Spacecom – AMOS 6, in parallel to other reconnaissance satellite programs.
 In addition, the company is also seeking new programs in Latin America.

 Winning the Amos 6 program was not an easy task.
 While selling an Israeli satellite to an Israeli SATCOM company may seem obvious, the customer negotiated a tough bargaining, with IAI facing the world’s largest satellite builders from Europe, Russia and the USA, fighting for the international tender, eventually winning the bid for the $200 million development, manufacturing and operation over its 16 operational lifespan.
 Amos-6 is scheduled for launch in the first quarter of 2015.

 Spacecom will have to allocate an additional amount of $85 million for the satellite launch, insurance and and first year of service, which are not included in the IAI contract.
 Space Exploration Technologies Falcon 9 rocket by 2015.